 The Federal Work-Study (FWS) program is a federally subsidized student employment program offered to needy students to assist in meeting the cost of education.
 Students earn money while attending school thus reducing reliance on student loans.

 A student must demonstrate need in order to be eligible for FWS funds.
 This is determined by completing the FAFSA.
-When interested in either on-campus employment or a community service position, contact the Financial Aid Office and eligibility will be determined for a trimester period.
+When interested in an on-campus employment position, contact the Financial Aid Office and eligibility will be determined for a trimester period.
 Only those students who are eligible for FWS may apply for FWS positions.

 The FWS Voucher is a multi-part form that must be completed by you, the Financial Aid Office, the supervisor, and, for first-time NUHS employees, the Human Resources department.
 You need to complete all parts of the form and have your supervisor sign where indicated.